ZphoenixT/contact-manager/README.md

 # contact-manager

-simple page that allows you add contact info
+simple page that allows you to add contact info

 # Demo

-Click (here)[] to test it!
+Click (here)[zphoenixt.github.io/contact-manager/] to test it!